adityaujwal/aditya-resume/content/authors/admin/_index.md

 I am a high school senior at JPHS Jaipur.
 My majors are Math, Physics, Chemistry, English and Physical Education .
 He likes programming and is the founder and president of the Information Technology Club at JPHS .

 I love programming and also like reading.
+I am a member of the school Badminton team.